Formula 1 was in need of a new superstar after Michael Schumacher’s retirement at the end of the 2006 season.

 In Toto Wolff, he would meet at Mercedes a member of the modern breed of emotionally intelligent leaders in sport equipped with the courage to let Lewis be Lewis.

-Dennis remarked shortly after Hamilton won his third title in 2015 that he wouldn’t have been allowed to behave “the way he is” if he was still under his supervision but – notwithstanding that he might never have won another grand prix had he remained at McLaren – in doing so revealed himself as a relic of the past.
+Dennis remarked shortly after Hamilton won his third title in 2015 that he wouldn’t have been allowed to behave “the way he is” if he was still under his supervision.

-Wolff’s trust in his driver – treating him as an adult, friend, colleague rather than an employee – was rewarded with an unprecedented level of success.
+Wolff’s trust in his driver – treating him as an adult, friend and colleague rather than an employee – was rewarded with an unprecedented level of success.

 Yet still, with his style constantly cramped by Nico Rosberg using to his advantage all the emotional baggage that comes with a childhood friend becoming a sworn enemy, Hamilton was not quite complete.